Financial Support for Students

 A 20% loan fee applies to full-fee students and is added onto your VET Student Loan debt.

 To be eligible for a VET Student Loan, you must meet citizenship requirements, academic suitability course entry requirements, your course must be listed on the VET Student Loan Eligible Courses List, your total loan for the course must be within the stated course loan cap, and you cannot have exceeded your general FEE-HELP lifetime limit.
+If you are under 18, you must also have parental consent to take out this loan.
 Details as follows:

 For citizenship requirements, you must be either: